 Restrict Use of Machine-Parented Data

 Avoid using machine-parented data.
 Machine-parented data is data that is defined at the highest level of the Stateflow hierarchy.
-The presence of machine-parented data in a model prevents the reuse of generated code and other code optimizations.
-This type of data is also incompatible with many Simulink and Stateflow features.
+Machine-parented data prevents models from reusing generated code and other code optimizations.
+Machine-parented data is also incompatible with many Simulink and Stateflow features.

-For example, the following features do not support machine-parented data:
+For example, these features do not support machine-parented data: